Truck Accident Caused by a Drunk Truck Driver

 Evidence might include witness testimonies and pictures of your injuries and the accident scene.
 Testimony from medical professionals and accident re-creation specialists is also helpful in proving liability.
 This is especially helpful in crashes as devastating as those with drunk drivers, where victims are so injured they might not remember what happened.

-If you’ve been injured in a trucking accident where you think the driver may have been under the influence, contact the experienced Kendall Personal Injury attorney.
+If you’ve been injured in a trucking accident where you think the driver may have been under the influence, contact our experienced truck accident attorney.
 The initial consultation is free of charge.
 We handle truck accident cases on a contingency fee basis.
 That means we won’t charge you a dime unless we help you win your case.